Breadcrumb navigation - the following list shows your current location on the website:

 Our members

-Inclusion Australia’s strength comes from our state members who use their combined experience and expertise to promote the inclusion of people with intellectual disability.
+Inclusion Australia’s strength comes from our state and territory members who use their combined experience and expertise to promote the inclusion of people with intellectual disability.

 Together we form a network that is connected to people with an intellectual disability and families, and committed to the shared vision of inclusion in all aspects of Australian life.